yukoba/nd4j/getstarted.md

 ### Installing Canova

 Take the same steps to install [Canova](http://search.maven.org/#search%7Cga%7C1%7Ccanova-parent) using Maven that you followed for ND4J.

-## <a id="ide-for-java">Integrated Development Environment</a>
+## <a id="ide">Integrated Development Environments</a>

-### What an IDE is

 An Integrated Development Environment ([IDE](http://encyclopedia.thefreedictionary.com/integrated+development+environment)) will allow you to work with our API and build your nets with a few clicks.
-The IDEs suggested here work with your installed version of Java and can communicate with Maven (see below), which takes care of the dependencies for you.
+The IDEs suggested here work with your installed version of Java and can communicate with [Maven](#maven), which takes care of the dependencies for you.
 Visit ND4J's [dependencies](dependencies.html) page to see how to set up the POM.xml file, and consult the page on [GPUs and CPUs](gpu_native_backends.html) page to learn how to swap backends (it's one line of code...).

-### Why you need an IDE

-You want a hassle-free development environment so that you only need to think about your code.
-IDEs typically come with Maven support, but we prefer you to install [Maven](#maven) so you can run commands directly as instructed previously.
+An IDE provides a hassle-free development environment that allows you to focus more on your code.
+IDEs typically come with Maven support, but we prefer you to install [Maven](#maven) so you can run commands directly.
+While we prefer IntelliJ, [Eclipse](http://books.sonatype.com/m2eclipse-book/reference/creating-sect-importing-projects.html) and [Netbeans](http://wiki.netbeans.org/MavenBestPractices) are two other popular IDEs.

-### Is an IDE already installed?

-Just check the list of applications installed on your computer.

 ### Installing an IDE

-We recommend installing [IntelliJ](https://www.jetbrains.com/idea/download/).
-The free community edition does the job just fine.
+The free community edition of [IntelliJ](https://www.jetbrains.com/idea/download/) has installation instructions.

-[Eclipse](http://books.sonatype.com/m2eclipse-book/reference/creating-sect-importing-projects.html) and [Netbeans](http://wiki.netbeans.org/MavenBestPractices) are two other popular IDEs.

 ## <a id="github">GitHub</a>

 [Github](http://en.wikipedia.org/wiki/GitHub) is a web-based [Revision Control System](http://en.wikipedia.org/wiki/Revision_control), _the [de facto host](http://opensource.com/life/12/11/code-hosting-comparison) for open source projects_.

-### Why you need Git & Github

-If you just want to use the ND4J or DL4J libraries, **you are not required to install GitHub**.
+**You are not required to install GitHub**.
 If you're planning to contribute to the ND4J or [DeepLearning4J](https://github.com/SkymindIO/deeplearning4j) projects by fixing bugs and committing code, you will need git and GitHub.
 (Thanks in advance btw :)

-### Is Git or GitHub already installed?
+### Installing Git &/or GitHub

 Type the following into your command line to verify you have git.

 		git --version

 Just check the list of applications installed on your computer for GitHub.

-### Installation

 To use GitHub, first install [git](https://git-scm.herokuapp.com/book/en/v2/Getting-Started-Installing-Git) if you do not have it already.
 Then setup a [Github account](https://github.com/join).
 Download GitHub for [Mac](https://mac.github.com/), [Windows](https://windows.github.com/), etc. Once installed, to clone ND4J or DL4J, enter this command into your terminal (Mac) or Git Shell (Windows):